tuxedocomputers/keyboard-layouts/README.md

     `git commit -m "New layout for language XZY"`
  5. Move all work into your fork on Github.com: <br />
     `git push --set-upstream origin <NEW BRANCH>`
- 6. With a Pull Request you submit your work to us for a short check and we approve it as soon as everything fits.
+ 6. With a Pull Request you submit your work to us. <br />
+ **Important:** Please note in your order in the store that you have submitted a layout on Github!
+We will check the layout and release it if everything fits. <br /><br />
  From here on your data will go into production and soon you will receive your TUXEDO laptop with **your** keyboard layout! 🎉